Hect0rius/PHPEXT-Rijndael/README.md

 # [ Notes ]
-There is currently a error within the code somewhere, as I am new to writing extensions (my first one) I have noticed it will encrypt and decrypt correctly, however it adds on a extra chars at the end of the string, this is a overflow I believe and I will keep on hunting it down until I fix it.
+There is currently a error within the code somewhere, as I am new to writing extensions (my first one) I have noticed it will encrypt and decrypt correctly however it adds padding onto the end of the string, since it should only accept a 16 character string, simply use substr to amend the extra padding, for more information checkout : https://stackoverflow.com/questions/44591397/building-a-php-extension-using-original-rijndael-correct-encryption-decrypt-how
+Big thanks to zaph for their advice.

 # [ Installing ]